hherzog99/FOP_Microbiome_Figures_R_Code/fop mouse taxonomic analysis/README.md

 # FOP Mouse Microbiome Taxonomic Analysis

-This repository contains code for the taxonomic microbiome analyses associated with the submitted manuscript examining the gut microbiome in a mouse model of Fibrodysplasia Ossificans Progressiva (FOP).
+This folder contains code for the taxonomic microbiome analyses associated with the submitted manuscript examining the gut microbiome in a mouse model of Fibrodysplasia Ossificans Progressiva (FOP).

 ## Data Generation